pi-plates/libpiplates/README.md

 ####Retrieve the SPI board address####
 Use this function to test a the board address 0 to 7 or event get the SPI board address.
-To test a board address substract returned address value from pBoard->config.boardBaseAddress.
+To test a board address substract returned address value from board base address.
 The result must be the same value like in the address field of the board_t structure.
 This indicate that the given board address is valid.

 Function parameters:
 - **pBoard** Handle of the PI-Plates board